 Protect Your Trip » Search, compare and buy the best travel insurance for the lowest price

 Free Things To Do in Hamburg

-All-night revelers finish up their partying at the Sunday morning St. Pauli Fischmarkt (Fish Auction Hall and Market).
-Not only are there stalls brimming with fresh fish and other goods, but there's also steaming hot bratwursts, free flowing beer and even an energetic band to keep the jovial atmosphere alive.
+All-night revelers finish up their partying at the Sunday morning St. Pauli Fischmarkt (Fish Auction Hall and Market) and early morning shoppers get a head start on the day.
+Not only are there stalls brimming with fresh fish and other goods, there's also steaming hot bratwursts, free-flowing beer and even an energetic band to keep the jovial atmosphere alive.
+It's also one of those uniquely Hamburg attractions, one which has been an institution since 1703.
 If you sleep in (or you're just getting to bed after bar hopping), you'll miss out on the Fischmarkt; it's open on early Sunday mornings only.

 Explore More of Hamburg

-When purchasing from our site, we may earn commissions.
+If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.